 Seamlessly Switch Between DJs

-Another symptom of college radio is dead air time, often occurring when changing DJs.
-The DJ dash lines up music to play between DJs so there's no dead airtime.
+Another symptom of college radio is dead air time, which often occurs between DJ shifts.
+The DJ dash lines up music to play between DJs so there's no space between shows.

 DJs can also keep track of the station's social media in the social panel, which allows them to add requests into their shows and respond to followers directly from the dash.